hulufer/demo-repo/README.md

 # Demo

-Learn to how can i use to Git
+Learn to how can i use to Git!